 The ZenPack installs a docker-ps-status event class mapping into the /Status event class to handle these events by default.
 You can create an alternative mapping for the docker-ps-status eventClassKey with a lower sequence number if you wish th handle these events differently.

-When zDockerMonitorContainerStatus is enabled, the status of each container will be checked once per minute by running the following command.
+When zDockerMonitorContainerStatus or zPodmanMonitorContainerStatus is enabled, the status of each Docker/Podman container will be checked once per minute by running the following commands.

 Containers with any status other than "Up" or "Created" will result in a critical event being created for the container with the following example fields.